-This Regional Transport Plan has been developed in the context of policies, strategies, plans and investment frameworks across all levels of government (see Table 1 on page 8).
+The Regional Transport Plan has been developed in the context of relevant policies, strategies, plans and investment frameworks across all levels of government.
 These policy and planning documents are reflected in the objectives, challenges, opportunities and priorities identified in the Plan.